The 3 Tricks Explained Here Include:

 You’ll find detailed instructions with illustrations for each trick immediately following this kind-of long introduction.

-Number 3 above is something I spent a lot of time on one day…I was trying to figure out if this was even possible to do.
+Number 3 above, using Markup in the ios Notes app, is something I spent a lot of time on one day…I was trying to figure out if this was even possible to do.
 I finally concluded it wasn’t…at least not presently.
+But then a few days later while I was again working within the Notes app I accidentally discovered how to access Markup within Notes…and guess what?
+It’s become a great time saving tool for me.

 That’s one aspect of Evernote that I really love and it’s one important reason for Evernote’s solid ranking as #1 amongst note taking apps.
-No competitor I’ve tried to date offers this feature, and it’s one that I use it frequently.
+Evernote called this feature annotate.
+They allow you to annotate both images and PDF’s that are attached to your notes.
+No competitor I’d tried to date offered this feature, yet it’s one that I use frequently.

 That’s what the word Markup means…it’s a popular, newly coined term from the digital age I think.